Tree of the knowledge of good and evil: Islam

-The Quran never refers to the tree as the "tree of the knowledge of good and evil" but rather typically refers to it as "the tree" or (in the words of Iblis) as the "tree of immortality."
+In the Quran, the tree is never referred to as the "tree of the knowledge of good and evil" but rather typically as "the tree" or (in the words of Iblis) as the "tree of immortality".
 Muslims believe that when God created Adam and Eve, he told them that they could enjoy everything in the Garden except this tree and so Satan appeared to them, telling them the only reason God forbade them to eat from the tree was that they would become angels or immortal.

 When they ate from this tree, their nakedness appeared to them, and they began to sew together leaves from the Garden for their covering.
 The Quran mentions the sin as being a 'slip'.
 Consequently, they repented to God and asked for his forgiveness, and were forgiven.
+In Islamic tradition, the forbidden fruit is not specified in the Quran and according to Sunni belief.
+In the Shia tradition, the forbidden fruit is considered wheat or barley, not an apple as within Western Christian tradition.

 In Quran Al-A'raf 27, God states:

 Similar depictions in Akkadian seal

 A cylinder seal, known as the Adam and Eve cylinder seal, from post-Akkadian periods in Mesopotamia (c.
 23rd – 22nd century BCE) has been linked to the Adam and Eve story.
 Assyriologist George Smith (1840–1876) described the seal as having two facing figures (male and female) seated on each side of a tree, holding out their hands to the fruit, while between their backs is a serpent, giving evidence that the fall of man account was known in early times of Babylonia.

 The British Museum disputes this interpretation, and holds that it is a common image from the period depicting a male deity being worshipped by a woman, with no reason to connect the scene with the Book of Genesis.